swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 For declarations that are defined in an Objective-C header, apply both the `objc` and `implementation` attributes to an extension in Swift that provides the implementations.
+This extension must not list any protocol conformances.
+The class it extents must be imported from Objective-C, not be a root class, and not use lightweight generics.
 For example,
 the following Objective-C header declares a class with one method: